 We test whether the prescribed procurement processes had been followed to ensure that all suppliers were given equal opportunity to compete and that some suppliers were not favoured above others.
-The principles of a fair, equitable, transparent, competitive and cost-effective supply chain process are fundamental to the procurement practices of the public sector and are enshrined in the Constitution and prescribed in the MFMA and its SCM regulations.
+The principles of a fair, equitable, transparent, competitive and cost-effective SCM process are fundamental to the procurement practices of the public sector and are enshrined in our country's constitution and prescribed in the MFMA and its SCM regulations.
 The MFMA and these regulations define what processes should be followed to adhere to the constitutional principles, the level of flexibility available, and the documentation requirements.